kencx/source/content/_index.md

 administration.
 These might change with time.
 All information here is transient and represents my knowledge at that time.
 I don't guarantee that all information is accurate, but I try my best to ensure its well-researched and referenced.
 Incomplete documents will be flagged.

 Any constructive criticism is welcome.
-Contact me @ the links below.
+Contact me at the links below.

 [Colophon]({{< ref "/colophon" >}})